AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Shōtenbi (昇天日, 'Ascension Day') </br> - 5th of Rokugatsu ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:442px,left:400px,width:375px,mix-blend-mode:normal}

-The day of the Summer Solstice, the longest day of the year.
+The day of the summer solstice, the longest day of the year.
 It is said that the first Emperor, Tokuzō-tennō, was crowned on this day over 2000 years ago, under the zenith of the twin suns.
 This day is treated as a day of reverence, to remember the great and noble deeds Tokuzō-tennō and every Emperor since has accomplished.
 In honour of the first Emperor, every Emperor since has also been crowned on this day, as part of a ceremony known as the 'Shōten Gishiki' (昇天儀式, 'Ascension Rite'); it is believed by some that the position of the twin suns grants a blessing required for this ceremony.
 Currently it has been the longest time in history since the previous Shōten Gishiki, over 150 years, due to the disappearance of the current Emperor.

 :